rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Runs after setting the explosive timer.
 You can override the result.

 ```
-int     arg0 - the time in ticks set in the timer
+int     arg0 - The time in ticks set in the timer
-Obj     arg1 - the explosive object
+Obj     arg1 - The explosive object
-int     arg2 - the result of engine calculation of whether the timer was set successfully: 1 - failure, 2 - success (similar to ROLL_* in Condtion.h)
+int     arg2 - The result of engine calculation of whether the timer was set successfully: 1 - failure, 2 - success (similar to ROLL_* in Condtion.h)

-int     ret0 - overrides the time of the timer (maximum 18000 ticks)
+int     ret0 - Overrides the time of the timer (maximum 18000 ticks)
-int     ret1 - overrides the result of engine calculation: 0/1 - failure, 2/3 - success (similar to ROLL_*), any other value - use engine handler
+int     ret1 - Overrides the result of engine calculation: 0/1 - failure, 2/3 - success (similar to ROLL_*), any other value - use engine handler
 ```

 -------------------------------------------